 Notably odd are the series of giant tree stumps with faces carved into them, with carefully chosen smooth rocks for eyeballs, and even random clumps of tiny trees sticking up like unkempt hair which will help keep kids entertained on the walk.

-There are some roots to navigate but the trail isn’t particularly difficult and can be traversed by people of all ages and is family friendly.
+There are some roots to navigate but the trail isn’t particularly difficult, can be traversed by people of all ages and is family friendly.
 Although you will surely notice that the trail is all downhill to the beach (including quite a few stairs) which results in it being a fair bit more strenuous heading back up.

 This terrific beach is part of the 187-hectare Jordan River Regional Park.
-On warm days it is a great beach for swimming, just look for the occasional sandy patches that are better for walking into the water.
+On warm days it is a great beach for swimming, just look for the occasional sandy patches where it is better for walking into the water.
 Meanwhile, on cool, windy days the piles of dead trees work well as windbreaks.
 On clear days you’ll be able to enjoy outstanding views across the Juan de Fuca Strait all the way to the mountains of Olympic National Park in Washington state.
 Visitors often see whales quietly gliding past and seals sunning themselves on the nearby rocks.

 This is a great family beach where you can pack a lunch and enjoy an afternoon.
 It is dog friendly as well, and the waves are huge and symmetrical, which isn’t too surprising considering how close Sandcut Beach is to the Jordan River, one of Vancouver Island’s most popular surf spots.